Ohio State University: 20th century

 With the onset of the Great Depression, Ohio State would face many of the challenges affecting universities throughout America as budget support was slashed, and students without the means of paying tuition returned home to support families.
 By the mid-1930s, however, enrollment had stabilized due in large part to the role of the Federal Emergency Relief Administration and later the National Youth Administration.
 By the end of the decade, enrollment had still managed to grow to over 17,500.
 In 1934, the Ohio State Research Foundation was founded to bring in outside funding for faculty research projects.
 In 1938, a development office was opened to begin raising funds privately to offset reductions in state support.
+In 1952, Ohio State founded the interdisciplinary Mershon Center for International Security Studies, which it still houses.
+In 1986, Ohio State ended its historic open enrollment policy and moved towards selective admissions.